Skip to content

 ) -> Iterator[T]

-• Sparse Distribution (items < replicas): Each of the first N replicas gets exactly one item (where N = number of items), remaining replicas get empty results.
+• Sparse (len(items) < total): Each of the first len(items) replicas receives exactly one item; remaining replicas get nothing.

 PARAMETER DESCRIPTION